devanshi-pratiher/rasa-chatbot/README.md

 - Chatbot can understand and respond to complex user queries in an intuitive way.
 - Improve user experience make it easier to interact with home automation systems.

-#### Challenges
-- Laptop is an Apple Mac M1 Pro Chip.
-- Faced many installation issues with Python version and dependencies that are in different versions correlating with the environment.
-- Switched to using Ubuntu laptop.
-- Faced more issues since my laptop was really slow.
-- Very sensitive: small changes breaking the chatbot.
-- Taking around 5 to 10 minutes to configure each change in RASA.
-- Needed more time to fix bugs.